elastisys/security-review/README.md

 2. Is multi-factor authentication enabled?

-3. How many people have access to the google cloud production cluster?
+3. How many people have access to the production cluster?

     1. Is role based access implemented?
 (Read-only, Read-Write)

 4. Do you have one user account per person?

-5. Do you keep an audit trail on access to the google cloud production cluster?
+5. Do you keep an audit trail on access to the production cluster?

 6. Is the audit trail stored in a tamper-proof logging[^1] environment?